Jondalar/imapfilter-icloud-hey-screener/README.md

 - **Whitelist / Approve**:
   When you move a mail from `Screened/` → `INBOX`, the sender is added to a permanent `whitelist.txt`.
 Future mails from them bypass `Screened` and land directly in INBOX.
 - **Blocklist**:
-  Move a mail to `Blackhole/` → sender goes to `blocklist.txt`.
+  Move a mail to `Junk` (Standard Spam folder for iCloud) → sender goes to `blocklist.txt`.
 They’ll be filtered forever.
 - **Receipts / Newsletters**:
   Training folders.
 Move mails there once → sender is remembered.
 Future mails go there automatically.
 - **Persistent state**: